 Attention hospital visitors:

-As services continue to open at Mercy Medical Center, the hospital will ease some visitor restrictions put in place in response to COVID-19.
 The ongoing safety of patients, caregivers and our communities remains our top priority.
 These steps are intended to keep our caregivers and patients as safe as possible while also recognizing the value visitors bring to patients.

 Healthy Blood Donors Needed!